The eleven dimensional supergravity equations on edge manifolds: Solvability of the nonlinear operator

 To deal with the fact that the domain changes with the base metric and the boundary parameters, we will use an implicit function theorem for a map from range space to itself, and show this map is a perturbation of identity, therefore an isomorphism.

 First of all we define the domain that depends on the choice of the base Poincar\'{e}--Einstein metric $h$ and the boundary parameter $v=(v_1,v_2,v_3) \in V$.
-From proposition~\ref{PtR}, we know that the image of $(dQ)^{-1}=\frac{1}{2}(R_++R_-)$ is transversal to the image of the Poisson operator $P$, which for a nearby Poincar\'{e}--Einstein metric is close to (but not equal to) the kernel of the linearized operator.
+From proposition~\ref{PtR}, we know that the image of $(dQ)^{-1}=\frac{1}{2}(R_++R_-)$ is transversal to the image of the Poisson operator $P$, which for a nearby Poincar\'{e}--Einstein metric is still the kernel of the linearized operator.
 For each fixed parameter $v$, we define the domain as an affine section of $(dQ)^{-1}(x^{\delta}H_{e,b}^{0,k}(M;K))$ translated by $Pv$.

-\begin{definition} (Domain of nonlinear operator) For a Poincar\'{e}--Einstein metric $h$ with $\|h-g_{\bbH^{7}}\|_{H^{k}(\BB^{7})}<<1$ and a set of parameters $v=(v_1,v_2,v_3) \in V$, the domain $D_{h,v}$ for the nonlinear operator $Q$ is defined as
+\begin{definition} (Domain of nonlinear operator) For a Poincar\'{e}--Einstein metric $h$ with $\|\hat h-g_{\SS^{6}}\|_{H^{k}(\SS^{6})}<<1$ and a set of parameters $v=(v_1,v_2,v_3) \in V$, the domain $D_{h,v}$ for the nonlinear operator $Q$ is defined as